tensorpack/tensorpack/docs/tutorial/extend/augmentor.md

 4. Reset random seed.
 Random seed can be reset by [reset_state](../../modules/dataflow.imgaug.html#tensorpack.dataflow.imgaug.Augmentor.reset_state).
-   This is important for multi-process data loading, and it is called automatically if you use tensorpack's [image augmentation dataflow](../../modules/dataflow.html#tensorpack.dataflow.AugmentImageComponent).
+   This is important for multi-process data loading, and the reset method is called automatically if you use tensorpack's [image augmentation dataflow](../../modules/dataflow.html#tensorpack.dataflow.AugmentImageComponent).

 ### Write an Image Augmentor